 Summer dips for sharing outside - from Sharpham cook Janet

-Meet up with friends with a colourful flavourful picnic, or even just take your own delicious food and find a place outside for your everyday lunch.
+Meet up with friends (now that we can) with a colourful flavourful picnic, or even just take your own delicious food and find a place outside for your everyday lunch.
 Food always tastes so much better outside in nature, where we will often take more time to eat and savour as we linger in the summery bright days.

 Dips of all colours are fabulous for dazzling friends or family with their exuberant colour and their rich flavours.

 They can be enjoyed in so many ways, with some fresh crudités, or with some interesting crackers, great stuffed in pitta bread with salad leaves, or rolled up in a nori roll with some vegetables and rice.